smartdevicelink/sdl_evolution/proposals/NNNN-Start-APT-of-SDL-App-by-pressing-PTT-Button.md

 ## Potential downsides

-Old apps will not subscribe to `PUSH_TO_TALK` key.
-So, all behavior in old apps are not affected.
+Old apps will not subscribe to `PUSH_TO_TALK` key, so all behavior in old apps are not affected.
 Old head units will not return success to subscribeButton(`PUSH_TO_TALK`).
 So not affected.
 Since it is difficult for the user to recognize the long press operation, the operation method needs to be announced.